 UI color psychology map

 In this section, I’ll take you through my UI Color Psychology Map, in Figure 15.
-It’s my number one tool for building color palette with a clear visual hierarchy.
+It’s my number one tool for building color palettes with a clear visual hierarchy.
 The example in Figure 15 is what we use in AlterSpark when we have no design constraints.

 You can use the UI Color Psychology Map when designing or upgrading color systems, especially when you’re under pressure to balance many competing demands across your brand, existing design standards, accessibility requirements, emotional goals, and behavioral psychology objectives.